Vicki Gunvalson Slammed For Celebrating Successes As ‘RHOC’ Co-Stars Leave The Show

-Vicki Gunvalson has been on The Real Housewives of Orange County since the very beginning and it’s no secret that Vicki doesn’t want to be associated with those wives who simply shop, lunch and gossip with girlfriends.
+Vicki Gunvalson has been on The Real Housewives of Orange County since the very beginning, and it’s no secret that Vicki doesn’t want to be associated with those wives who simply shop, lunch, and gossip with girlfriends.
 Vicki has worked very hard on her insurance company, starting with a home office and moving into a massive building in Orange County.
-Before, Vicki only had a few assistants to help her out and now she has a whole sales team.
-So it makes sense that she wants to celebrate her successes, especially when she’s being honored or recognized.
+Before, Vicki only had a few assistants to help her out and now she has a whole sales team, so it makes sense that she wants to celebrate her successes, especially when she’s being honored or recognized.

-According to a new Instagram post, Vicki Gunvalson decided to share a picture of herself next to a poster where she was featured.
+According to a new Instagram post, Vicki Gunvalson decided to share a picture of herself next to a poster on which she was featured.
 It’s no secret that Gunvalson is proud of everything she has accomplished, but some of her followers are a bit bothered by the fact that Vicki is celebrating herself.
-This past week, many of her Real Housewives of Orange County co-stars have been sharing the news that they are not returning to the show and they all hint that it is because of Vicki.
-But Gunvalson doesn’t seem to care, because she has plenty of positive things to celebrate.
+This past week, many of her Real Housewives of Orange County co-stars have been sharing the news that they are not returning to the show, and they all hint that it is because of Vicki.
+However, Gunvalson doesn’t seem to care because she has plenty of positive things to celebrate.

 Tiffany Who? #RHOD Star Tiffany Hendra SLAMS #RHOC‘s OG @VGunvalson — “She Wants All the Attention” https://t.co/A1PxS83NJM pic.twitter.com/IY65LFiH3c